How and where to buy income protection insurance

 - Your debts: your mortgage and other debts, including credit card debts or personal loans.

-- Expenses you wish to cover: your monthly spend and any other costs, such as childcare, future holidays, or other large cost you will pay out.
+- Expenses you wish to cover: your monthly spend and any other costs, such as childcare, future holidays, or other large cost you’ll pay out.

 Step 2: Find out what kind of cover you already have